I-rem/FlutterE-CommerceApp/README.md

 - Browse products by category
 - View flash sale products
-- Add products to the shopping cart
+gi- Add products to the shopping cart
 - View and manage the shopping cart
 - Place orders and check order status